Category Archives: Art

 Grade: A-

-The Lighthouse (2019) is the sophomore effort by acclaimed and novice horror director, Robert Eggers.
-His first, The Witch (2015) garnered praise and independent film award nominations, and his latest offering has also received many accolades across the board.
+His first film, The Witch (2015), garnered praise and independent film award nominations, and his latest offering has also received numerous accolades across the board.

-This time around, he wisely secures top-notch talent casting the incredible Willem Dafoe and Robert Pattinson to star.
+This time around, he wisely secures top-notch talent, casting the incredible Willem Dafoe and Robert Pattinson to star.

-The result is a well-acted, gorgeously photographed film, that is odd beyond belief, requiring a second viewing to even attempt some understanding.
+The result is a well-acted, gorgeously photographed film that is odd beyond belief, requiring a second viewing even to attempt to understand it.
 The atmosphere of this film will draw some viewers in and push away others.
 It is that type of film experience.

 Shot in startlingly good black and white, the time is the 1890s, set somewhere off New England.